 With the support of Ralph Settatree, director of the West Midlands Perinatal Audit Unit, Jenny is invited to take part in a study called SATS (Stillbirths and Antepartum Term Study), investigating term stillbirths, that will form part of the CESDI 5th Annual Report.
 Whilst the aim of this study is not to look at the incidence of stillbirths in OC, a consequence of the findings is a potential stillbirth rate of 4.49%.
 In the worldwide literature stillbirth rates of between 5% and 15% have been quoted.

 Jenny meets Dr Catherine Williamson, who is an obstetric physician and who has trained under Michael de Swiet.
 Catherine has made the condition one of the focal points of her research.
 Building on the suggestion that Michael had previously made about possible research ethical approval is extended to include women from across the UK and the Support & Information Line will be the conduit for women who are interested in providing samples for Dr Williamson.

 Jenny begins her training towards a degree in counselling so that she can ensure that the helpline is maintained safely and professionally.
 Whilst she will not formally counsel people who contact her, she can use counselling skills to better support them.
-After some time out in 1998 following the death of her father, she graduates from Birmingham University in 2005.

 Jenny and Tracey Smith, a mother who had contacted Jenny for information about the condition, take part in a programme by the BBC called ‘Trust me I’m a Doctor’.
 This helps to build awareness of OC.